Latavius Murray Player Prop Bets for NFL Week 6 | Baltimore vs. Los Angeles 10/17/2021

 Matchup vs. Los Angeles

-- Murray's 34 rushing yards in his lone career matchup against the Chargers are 8.5 fewer yards than his over/under in Sunday's game.
+- Against the Chargers, Murray's 34 rushing yards in his lone career matchup are 8.5 fewer than his over/under in Sunday's game.

 - Murray did not have a touchdown run in that game against the Chargers.